Jinke-Liu/Distance-of-distance-tSNE/README.md

 ### Example: GMM simulation
 Gaussian Mixture Model to generate cluster data and scattering noise points.
 We showed that distance-of-distance transformation can alleviate the overlapping of noise points onto clusters in the low-dimensional t-SNE embeddings.

-notebook ``` simulate.ipynb``` samples data points from Gaussian Mixture models and tests distance-of-distance transformation.
+notebook ``` simulate.ipynb``` samples data points from a mixture of Gaussian distributions and tests distance-of-distance transformation.

 ### Example: CNN representation of image patches
 We took natural images of 20 different object classes from [PASCAL VOC2007 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/index.html).
 Patches were cropped out of the images that either contain the object or contain only the random pixels without the object.
 We used the activaty pattern in the activation layer of a pretrained AlexNet as their representations.
 We showed that with distance-of-distance transformation, the object patches were more successfully separated from the random patches.